NAVADMC/ADSM/README.md

 1. On the latest pre-release page, download either "ADSM_vx.x.x.x-beta_windows.zip" or "ADSM_vx.x.x.x-beta_linux.tar.gz"
 1. Extract the package into the folder in which you want ADSM Beta to be installed.
 It is best to do this somewhere in your User space (a directory your user owns).
 1. If you need to specify a different Workspace Folder to avoid a conflict with a Production Release, follow these steps.
-   1. In your ADSM Beta folder, create a file called "settings.ini".
+   1. In your ADSM Beta folder, create a file called "workspace.ini".
    1. Using your favorite text editor, add one of the following lines:
       1. Windows: `WORKSPACE_PATH = 'DRIVE:\\desired\\path\\to\ADSM Beta Workspace'`
       1. Linux: `WORKSPACE_PATH = '/desired/path/to/ADSM Beta Workspace'`